Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Introduction

-Meanwhile, reproducibility and replicability are important concepts in trustworthy social science research \citep{nasem2019reproducibility, NBERc15020}.
+Meanwhile, reproducibility and replicability are important concepts in trustworthy social science research \citep{nasem2019reproducibility, webb2026assessingutilitydifferentialprivacy}.
 Researchers often want to conduct replication studies to verify or build upon prior analyses.
 In privacy-aware settings, however, typical DP methods only return model estimates, preventing others from revisiting or extending the analysis without access to the original data.
 Synthetic data generation (SDG) offers a possible solution.
 The basic idea was proposed in the early 1990s, but its broad adoption is still lacking~\citep{VANKESTEREN2024101049}.
-Furthermore, most SDG methods with DP guarantees~\citep{Jordon2018PATEGANGS, Xie2018, xin2020private, xin2022federated} rely on large datasets and complex models, e.g., deep learning, making them ill-suited for smaller-scale applications.
-The theoretical implications of using such synthetic data for LR also remain unexplored.
+Furthermore, most methods for generating synthetic data under DP either rely on large datasets and complex models, such as deep learning--based approaches~\citep{Jordon2018PATEGANGS,Xie2018,xin2020private,xin2022federated}, or discretize continuous variables and produce discretized synthetic data, thereby sacrificing continuity~\citep{McKenna2022AIM,Zhang2021PrivSyn,Cai2021DataSyn}.
+These limitations restrict their applicability in small- to medium-scale settings, particularly when preserving continuity is essential.
+Moreover, the statistical implications of conducting downstream analyses, including LR, on such DP synthetic data remain largely unexplored, especially with respect to inferential validity.

-To address these challenges, we propose a novel method for Gaussian DP linear regression with statistical inference and synthetic data generation.
-Our method is based on an effective and practical binning-aggregation (BinAgg) strategy.
-For the binning step, we leverage PrivTree \citep{Zhang2016PrivTreeAD} only as a building block to obtain a DP partition of the feature domain.
-The novelty lies not in the binning itself but in our binning–aggregation framework: by aggregating features and labels within bins, we reformulate linear regression as a weighted model, which supports valid statistical inference and provides a general procedure for synthetic data generation under DP.
-To our knowledge, this is the first work to reformulate DP linear regression in this way, offering both inference guarantees and the ability to generate synthetic data within the same framework.
+To address these challenges, we propose a novel unified method for LR and SDG under Gaussian DP that provides valid statistical inference through an effective and practical binning-aggregation strategy.
+We use an existing DP binning method as a preprocessing step to obtain a DP partition of the covariate domain for aggregation.
+Unlike approaches that rely on discretizing continuous variables, this step does not force the final synthetic data to lie on a discrete support or replace continuous variables by categorical values.
+The novelty lies in the binning-aggregation framework: by aggregating covariates and responses within bins, we reformulate LR as a weighted model, which supports valid statistical inference and provides a general procedure for SDG under DP.
+To our knowledge, this is the first work to reformulate DP-LR in this way, offering both inference guarantees and the ability to generate synthetic data within the same framework.